sebastianlundquist/sebastianlundquist.github.io/android.md

 * How to use autofill and autocomplete
 * How to use PictureInPicture mode
 * How to setup AR Core projects
-* How to Daydream VR projects
+* How to setup Daydream VR projects